-The use of governmental powers to protect their faith was perhaps the most import concern for the Puritans of the Massachusetts Bay Colony.
-The men and women who founded this colony believed that theirs was one true faith, one true way to worship, and that it was possible to determine the path of truth.
+The use of governmental powers to protect their faith was perhaps one of the most import concerns for the Puritans of the Massachusetts Bay Colony.
+The men and women who founded this colony believed that theirs was the one true faith, the one true way to worship and that it was possible to determine the path of truth.

 With honorable and holy intentions, the Puritans held that it was the church’s duty to persuade those who held erroneous views and warn them of the spiritual and physical dangers the heretic would suffer if they publicly persisted.
 As a last resort, the heretic would be expelled from the spiritual society by excommunication.